finnito/Science/content/10scie/electricity/_index.md

     2. Construct series and parallel circuits
     3. Measure and explain the behaviour of voltage, current and resistance in series and parallel circuits
     4. Use Ohm’s Law ($V=IR$) and the power equation ($P=IV$)
-3. __Using Electricity__
-    1. Identify factors that affect electrical safety in the workplace
-    2. Identify and explain the risks of short-circuits
-    3. Explain how a fuse works

 ## Unit Plan _/ Mahere Kōwae_